Hyperbolically embedded subgroups and rotating families in groups acting on hyperbolic spaces: Preliminaries

-A geodesic metric space $S$ is {\it $\delta $--hyperbolic} for some $\delta \ge 0$ (or simply {\it hyperbolic}) if for any geodesic triangle $T$ in $S$, any side of $T$ belongs to the union of the closed $\delta $--neighborhoods of the other two sides \cite{Gro}.
+In particular, any side of the triangle belongs to the union of the closed $\delta $--neighborhoods of the other two sides \cite{Gro}.
 A finitely generated group is called {\it hyperbolic} if its Cayley graph with respect to some (equivalently, any) generating set is a hyperbolic metric space.

+By $\partial S$ we denote the Gromov boundary of a hyperbolic space $S$.
+Note that we do not assume, in general, that $S$ is proper and thus we have to employ the Gromov's definition of the boundary via sequences convergent at infinity (see \cite[Section 1.8]{Gro}).

+Given a group $G$ acting on a hyperbolic space $S$, an element $g\in G$ is called \emph{elliptic} if some (equivalently, any) orbit of $g$ is bounded, and \emph{loxodromic} if the map $\mathbb Z\to S$ defined by $n\mapsto g^n(s)$ is a quasi-isometric embedding for some (equivalently any) $s\in S$.
+Equivalently, an element $g\in G$ is loxodromic if it has exactly $2$ limit points on the Gromov boundary $\partial S$.
+Finally, an element $g$ is \emph{parabolic} if it has exactly one limit point on the boundary $\partial S$.
+Every isometry of a hyperbolic space is either elliptic, or loxodromic, or parabolic.
+For details we refer to \cite{Gro}; a clarification of some of Gromov's arguments in the case of non-proper spaces can be found in \cite{Ham}.

 Given a path $p$ in a metric space, we denote by $p_-$ and $p_+$ the origin and the terminus of $p$, respectively.
 We also denote $\{ p_-, p_+\}$ by $p_\pm$.
 The length of $p$ is denoted by $\ell (p)$.
 A path $p$ in a metric space $S$ is called {\it $(\lambda , c)$--quasi--geodesic} for some $\lambda \ge 1$, $c\ge 0$ if for any subpath $q$ of $p$.
 The following property of quasi-geodesics in a hyperbolic space is well known and will be widely used in this paper.